Kong/charts/charts/kong/README.md

 ## Changelog

+### 1.0.2

+- Fix invalid namespace for pre-migrations and Role.
+- Fix whitespaces formatting in README.

 ### 1.0.1

 Fixed invalid namespace variable name causing ServiceAccount and Role to be generated in other namespace than desired.